nusdbsystem/singa-docs/content/markdown/v0.2.0/quick-start.md

     make download
     make create

-A training dataset and a test dataset are created respectively.
+A training dataset and a test dataset are created under *cifar10-train-shard* and *cifar10-test-shard* folder respectively.
 An *image_mean.bin* file is also generated, which contains the feature mean of all images.

 Since all code used for training this CNN model is provided by SINGA as built-in implementation, there is no need to write any code.
-Instead, users just execute the running script by providing the job configuration file (*job.conf*).
+Instead, users just execute the running script (*../../bin/singa-run.sh*) by providing the job configuration file (*job.conf*).
 To code in SINGA, please refer to the [programming guide](programming-guide.html).